rhedin/Abe_eliasdb/README.md

 Example Applications
 --------------------
-[Chat](https://devt.de/krotik/eliasdb/src/master/examples/chat/doc/chat.md) - A simple chat application showing user management and subscriptions.
+- [Chat](examples/chat/doc/chat.md) - A simple chat application showing user /management and subscriptions.
+- [Data-mining](examples/data-mining/doc/data-mining.md) - A more complex application which uses the cluster feature of EliasDB and GraphQL for data queries.

 Further Reading